 Standard DoseInvestigational drug at press time.
-In clinical trials, the investigational dose taken forward for further study was 600 mg, sometimes once daily and sometimes twice daily.
+In clinical trials, the investigational dose taken forward for further study was 600 mg twice daily without regard to food.
 Doses were taken after eating.
 Must be taken in combination with another antiretroviral(s).

-Recommended for heavily treatment-experienced patients with history of 3-class antiretroviral resistance in addition to an optimized background regimen of other active antiretroviral drugs.
-Not studied in treatment-naïve patients at this time.
+Recommended for heavily treatment-experienced patients with history of three-class antiretroviral resistance in addition to an optimized background regimen of other active antiretroviral drugs.
+Not studied in treatment-naïve patients.
 No data in pregnant women or pediatric patients under age 18 years.